-Our quarterly revenue and operating results are difficult to predict and may fluctuate significantly from quarter to quarter If our quarterly revenue or operating results fall below the expectations of investors or public market analysts, the price of our common stock could fall substantially.
+Our quarterly revenue and operating results are difficult to predict and may fluctuate significantly from quarter to quarter.
+If our quarterly revenue or operating results fall below the expectations of investors or public market analysts, the price of our common stock could fall substantially.
 Our quarterly revenue is difficult to forecast for several reasons, including the following:

-- the varying sales cycle for our products and services from customer to customer; - demand for our products; - customers' budgeting and purchasing cycles; - delays in our implementations at customer sites; - timing of hiring new services employees and the rate at which these employees become productive; - development and performance of our distribution channels; - timing of any acquisitions and related costs; and - identification of software quality problems.
+- the varying sales cycle for our products and services from customer to customer; - demand for our products; - customers' budgeting and purchasing cycles; - delays in our implementations at customer sites; - timing of hiring new services employees and the rate at which these employees become productive; - development and performance of our distribution channels; and - timing of any acquisitions and related costs.

-As a result of these factors, our license revenue is difficult to predict.
+As a result of these and other factors, our license revenue is difficult to predict.
 Because our revenue from services is largely correlated to our license revenue, a decline in license revenue could also cause a decline in our services revenue in the same quarter or in subsequent quarters.
 In addition, an increase or decrease in hardware sales, which provide us with lower gross margins than sales of software licenses or services, may also cause variations in our quarterly operating results.
-Most of our expenses, including employee compensation and rent, are relatively fixed.
-In addition, our expense levels are based, in part, on our expectations regarding future revenue increases.
-As a result, any shortfall in revenue in relation to our expectations could cause significant changes in our operating results from quarter to quarter and could result in quarterly losses.
-As a result of these factors, we believe that period-to-period comparisons of our revenue levels and operating results are not necessarily meaningful.
-Although we have grown significantly during the past five years, we do not believe that our prior growth rates are sustainable or a good predictor of future operating results.
-You should not rely on our historical quarterly revenue and operating results to predict our future performance.